Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide readOnlyHint=true.
-The description adds value by disclosing that the tool auto-detects the type (page or database row) and requires no flags, which is beyond the annotations.
+Annotations already declare readOnlyHint=true.
+The description adds value by disclosing auto-detection of type and the behavior of 'outline' vs 'full' modes, which is beyond the schema or annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.